AlexandraChiritaACS/Halite3/README.md

 # Halite3
-Chessjawa's Halite 3 Bot ~ Rank 30 Pending Verification - 31st before Finals
+Chessjawa's Halite 3 Bot ~ Finished at rank 25

 If you are here for good quality code then you should turn around.
 There is nothing in this bot that one should try to duplicate.
 This is the first time I have competed in such a manner, and while I performed decently my bot was significantly under developed compared to the others.